strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

  ### Complete setup

-At this point, you have the option to proceed to enrolling your devices, or you can go directly to the dashboard and enroll devices later.
+At this point, you have the option to proceed to [enrolling your devices](update-readiness-enroll-devices.md), or you can go directly to the dashboard and enroll devices later.
 If you go to the dashboard at this point, you will see something like this:

 [![dashboard before enrollment](UDRimages/UDR-dash-not-enrolled.png)](UDRimages/UDR-dash-not-enrolled.png)

-If you've come to the dashboard before enrolling devices, select **Connected Services** {or is it Connect devices?} to proceed with [enrolling devices](update-readiness-enroll-devices).
+If you've come to the dashboard prior to enrolling devices, select **Connected Services** {or is it Connect devices?} to proceed with [enrolling devices](update-readiness-enroll-devices.md).